 - Its figures are more current than the fiscal or annual financial statements, which helps to avoid potentially misleading short-term measurements

 - It is useful for comparing the relative performance of similar companies within an industry or sector

 - LTM figures provide a more accurate value of a business in the event of an acquisition

-- It gives a relevant measurement of price to earnings ratio
+- It gives a relevant measurement of the price to earnings ratio

 The LTM time frame is sufficient to provide analysts and investors with financial metrics that are not inappropriately influenced or distorted by factors such as seasonality or brief market or economic turndowns.
 Some of the financial ratios that are most frequently calculated on an LTM basis are earnings per share (EPS) and dividend yield.